oswede/ai-business-card/README.md

 Contact: psyjl10@nottingham.ac.uk

 ### @GregoPantelis Pantelis Gregoriades
-Pantelis is currently responsible for researching Vuforia, an AR sdk for Unity
+Pantelis is currently responsible for researching Vuforia, an AR sdk for Unity.
+Also working on website with Jack.

 Contact: psypg1@nottingham.ac.uk